 Setting up a Voice VLAN

-1. Go to Security Appliance | addressing and vlans
+1. Navigate to Security Appliance > Addressing and VLANs.

-Once the Vlan has been created, configure the Traffic shaping and Qos policy.
+Configure the Traffic shaping and Qos Policy

 Voice Layer 3 QoS Configuration:

-1. Go to Security Appliance | Traffic Shaping
+1. Navigate to Security Appliance > Traffic Shaping.

 Make sure to choose a few Mbps lower than you are guaranteed.

-1. Go To Switch | Switch Ports | Highlight all ports and edit
+1. Go To Switch > Switch Ports.

-2. Highlight all ports except for the uplink and click edit
+2. Highlight all ports except for the uplink and click edit.

-3. Set the switchport type to access, set the voice vlan to 2.
+4. Set the voice VLAN to 2.

-note: The above will make the switch tell phones about the voice vlan through CDP and or LLDP which automatically puts them in the proper network.
+Note: The above will make the switch tell phones about the voice vlan through CDP and or LLDP which automatically puts them in the proper network.

 Layer 2 QoS:

-1. Head over to Switch | Switch Settings
+1. Navigate to Switch > Switch Settings.

-2. Configure the Other vlan priority to be reset to Class 0, Then configure your Voice vlan priority to be DSCP
+2. Configure the Other vlan priority to be reset to Class 0.

 The above says trust the QoS markings from VLAN 2 ( the phones) and it says don’t trust PC QoS markings